 How to add nofollow links in the classic editor

-Adding nofollow to specific links in WordPress’ classic editor is very straightforward if you already use a recipe card plugin or if you manage your affiliate links with a tool like pretty links (a paid tool).
+Adding nofollow to specific links in WordPress’ classic editor is straightforward if you already use a recipe card plugin, or if you manage your affiliate links with a tool like pretty links.

 - If you use Tasty Recipes, we’ve written a detailed account on how to apply nofollow correctly in the recipe card plugin.

 - If you use Create by Mediavine, we have detailed instructions for how to tag links nofollow in a post’s body copy, as well as in recipe ingredients and instructions in the recipe card itself.